HackersCardgame/hacker-notes-s24m05/cyberWar/ProjectFreeTheAdmins/README.md

 Normally "Furs" in German means the coat of a inocennt killed animal

+In german nobody would call a kids toy "FurReal" like US Company Hasbro.
+Fur (=Pelz) is normally linked with massacre of animals for having the fur

 so blackhats in a bluecoat would be somehow the same

 Some Admins in Telegram groups are already in somes sort of a allegedly global largescale blackmaling system, maybe even innocently